 Miley becomes the second Army officer in a week suspended from command because of an investigation involving sexual misconduct under their command.

 On Friday, Maj.
-Gen. Michael T. Harrison, the general in charge of U.S. Army forces in Japan was suspended from his duties due to allegations that Harrison failed to report or properly investigate an allegation of sexual assault.
+Gen. Michael T. Harrison, the general in charge of U.S. forces in Japan was suspended from his duties due to allegations that Harrison failed to report or properly investigate an allegation of sexual assault.

 Sexual assault in the military has become a hot-button issue in Washington following a series of high-profile cases and new Pentagon statistics indicating a significant increase in the number of estimated cases of unwanted sexual contact.